shahv1057/blog/src/pages/random_forest.md

 - n_estimators: Number of trees
 - max_depth: how many levels each tree to reach at maximum (earlier example = 2)
 - criterion: variable to measure information gain from each variable split
-- min_samples_split: Minimum samples at which to no longer split data subset
+- min samples split: Minimum samples at which to no longer split data subset

 ### Algorithim

-I'm (finally) all ready to run my algorithim.
+I'm (finally) all ready to run the algorithim.

 I split my training data into the aforementioned X and Y data.
 Then, I create a RandomForestClassifier object and train my data: